brandons209/Red-bot-Cogs/README.md

 Also, since it does use the Audio cog, if users in different VC's queue sfx sounds while the bot is playing a sound, it'll play all sounds in whatever VC is it currently in.
 This is a limitation of the Audio cog which I am working on fixing.

+#### Shootout
+A game cog that rewards players for fast typing.
+The first player to type a message wins a pot of currency.
+**Features:**
+- Configurable message to type to win.
+- Settable pot amount, even zero!
+- Configurable wait time after the first player has joined the game.

 #### Smart React
 Auto react to messages based on keywords.
 Based off of [FlapJack's](https://github.com/flapjax/FlapJack-Cogs/) cog.
 Minor bug fixes and planned features, like using regex to parse messages.